n6il/toolshed/README.txt

 You will also need "makewav" from Toolshed installed to build WAV files.
 See hdbdos/README.txt and the makefiles for different build options.

-To be build all default flavors:
+To build all default flavors:
 $ make -C dwdos
 $ make -C hdbdos
 $ make -C superdos